 You at 38 weeks pregnant

 You might be experiencing more Braxton Hicks contractions.
-Although they can at times feel uncomfortable, they’re actually helping to prepare your uterus and cervix for labour and birth.
+Although these can at times feel uncomfortable, they’re actually helping to prepare your uterus and cervix for labour and birth.

 The placenta is about 17-18 cm across and can weigh up to 1 kg.
 It processes about 12 litres of blood an hour.
 If you have a vaginal birth, the placenta will be delivered after your baby.
 This is usually in the first half hour after your baby is born, although it might be longer.

 If everything’s going smoothly, you’re not likely to need any more scans after 20 weeks.

 But your doctor or midwife might suggest extra scans if you:

 - are having twins or more

 - have a medical condition like gestational diabetes or pre-eclampsia

 - have had problems in previous pregnancies.